URL-Decode

 It's essential to know the difference between different color modes because they help plan and optimize your design process stage.

 HEX colors are web-safe colors.
-So no matter, what the browser or the device you will use, it will render and display the same color on all browsers and devices.
+So, no matter what browser or device you use, it will render and display the same color on all browsers and devices.

-HEX color codes are primarily used by web designers to design the website, logos, banners, and ads.
-On the other hand, Pantone is used in printing and fashion designs, and today, many industries highly recognize and broadly adopt that system.
+HEX color codes are primarily used by web designers to design websites, logos, banners, and ads.
+On the other hand, Pantone is used in printing and fashion designs, and today, many industries recognize and broadly adopt that system.

 HEX to Pantone conversion